LCluber/Taipan.js/README.md

 ## Synopsis

-  A finite state machine is a very good way to keep things in order.
-Using a sequential logic circuits helps your code to be clean and easy to read.
+  A finite state machine is a very good way to simplify a project when sequential logic is required.
+It helps your code to stay clean and easy to understand.

   It is an abstract machine that can be in one of a finite number of states.
 The machine is in only one state at a time; the state it is in at any given time is called the current state.
 It can change from one state to another when initiated by a triggering event or condition; this is called a transition.
 A particular FSM is defined by a list of its states, its initial state, and the triggering condition for each transition.